Steve0ro/demos/439CS_Demo_110423/Forensics/VM_Env/README.md

 unzip_me.zip: These files are the forensics artifacts.
 Use CSV editor, Text-editor, or TimelineExplorer.exe

 ## Instructions

-Unzip both archives and follow along during presentation.
+- Unzip both archives and follow along during presentation.

+## Bash Script
-The bash script will unzip both archives into /opt/dfir, this script will also make you the owner of OPT directory since by default root owns.
+- The bash script will unzip both archives into /opt/dfir, this script will also make you the owner of OPT directory since by default root owns.
 I tend to store all my tools, scripts and programs here.
 Feel free to change the script as needed